Born 1958, Telegraph Station, Alice Springs.

 Works with Iltja Ntjarra / Many Hands Art Centre, Alice Springs—home of the Namatjira watercolour artists

-From July 2018, Mervyn’s work along with paintings by 5 other Indigenous artists will illuminate the sails of the Sydney Opera House for 12 months - at sunset and 7pm each day.
+In July 2018, Mervyn’s work along with paintings by 5 other Indigenous artists illuminated the sails of the Sydney Opera House for 12 months - at sunset and 7pm each day.

 Born at the Telegraph Station in Alice Springs, Mervyn Rubuntja’s mother Cynthia (Kamara) Obitja was a Western Arrernte woman and his father was a famous ‘Hermannsburg School’ watercolour artist, the late Wenten Rubuntja Pengarte.